jkmnt/falcon-url/README.md

     resp.text = render_some_html(form)
 ```

-Responders may belong the the different classes.
+Responders may belong to the different classes.
 Or even be standalone functions.
-Since reponders signatures are known, this style is typesafe out of the box.
+Since the responder signature is known, this style is typesafe out of the box.
 Also you may use it instead of the suffixed responders.

-_Side-note_: there are a lot of ways to generate HTML without Jinja or Django templates.
+_Side note_: there are a lot of ways to generate HTML without Jinja or Django templates.
-See [htmf](github.com/jkmnt/htmf) project of mine :-)
+See [htmf](https://github.com/jkmnt/htmf) project of mine :-)

 ## Object-oriented routes

-`pathlib.Path`strikes again:
+The `pathlib.Path` strikes again:

 ```python